 Here’s the Phallex story.
 It’s going to be in Broken Sun, Broken Moon.
 Written at Clarion, dusted off and tinkered with, published in 2006 by Chizine.
 When this story was originally workshopped, all those years ago, I got accolades and accusations.
 There was also a rather negative review published at Horrorscope, which was rebutted by the following article:

-Anyhow, enough acedemics and nostalgia (though I was tickled by it all):
+Anyhow, enough academics and nostalgia (though I was tickled by it all):

 PHALLEX COMES OUT

 Summoned, he opened his eyes.
 At rest, in the dark storage chamber, surrounded by dormant servants.

 Mistress Simone, signalling from her bedchamber in the East Wing!
 Phallex stood (shedding a surprisingly thick mantle of dust) and, as he charged to full capacity, stiffened his default penis.

 He unplugged himself, cracked his knuckles in anticipation, and reached for the door handle.